OpenBfS/UncertRadio/README.md

 - git
 - cmake
-- gfortran (and corresponding gcc-toolchain)
+- gcc-fortran (and corresponding gcc-toolchain)
-- gsl and fgsl (get it here: https://github.com/reinh-bader/fgsl/)
 - gtk3
 - plplot (fortran bindings are installed by **UncertRadio**)